Red Skull makes quite a few allusions to Hugo Weaving's role as Agent Smith in The Matrix.

 Englishman David Bradley as the Norwegian keeper of the Cosmic Cube.

 Was actually deliberately averted in the case of Captain America himself (Sebastian Stan originally auditioned for Steve).
 The crew felt that it was necessary for the Cap to be played by a genuine American.

-Thoroughly averted in the case of Neal McDonough as Dum-Dum Dugan, who shares the same nationality and home city of Boston, MS, as well as Irish lineage, as well as Bruno Ricci (who is actually French) as Jacques Dernier.
+Thoroughly averted in the case of Neal McDonough as Dum-Dum Dugan, who shares the same nationality and home city of Boston, MA, as well as Irish lineage, as well as Bruno Ricci (who is actually French) as Jacques Dernier.

 English Natalie Dormer as the American soldier who kisses the Captain.

 Korean American Kenneth Choi as Japanese American Jim Morita.

 Fan Nickname: Pre-serum Steve is often referred to as 萌やし (moyashi) or "beansprout" in East Asian fandom due to his small size.